-You can pay your self-assessment tax bill online in a variety of ways including by direct debit, bank transfer and with a debit card.
+You can pay your self-assessment tax bill online in a variety of ways including by direct debit, bank transfer and debit card.
 If you want to pay by bank transfer, then you’ll find the bank details on the HMRC website, unless your want to pay your self-assessment bill through your PAYE code.